MohitAgrawal16/KoinX-Backend-Assignment/README.md

 ## Project Structure

-The project is organized as follows:
+The project is organized in src folder as follows:

-src/ ├── controllers/ # Contains the controller logic for handling API requests ├── db/ # Contains database connection and configuration files ├── models/ # Defines the database models and schemas ├── routes/ # Contains route definitions for the API ├── utils/ # Utility functions and helper methods ├── app.js # Initializes and configures the Express application └── index.js # Entry point for the server
+- **controllers/**
+  Contains the controller logic for handling API requests.

+- **db/**
+  Contains database connection and configuration files.

+- **models/**
+  Defines the database models and schemas.

+- **routes/**
+  Contains route definitions for the API.

+- **utils/**
+  Provides utility functions and helper methods.

+- **app.js**
+  Initializes and configures the Express application.

+- **index.js**
+  Entry point for the server.